Geodesic Trees and Exceptional Directions in FPP on Hyperbolic Groups: Introduction

 First passage percolation (FPP) is a well-known model of a random metric on a graph where edge is endowed with an independent random length coming from a common distribution taking non-negative values.
 Introduced by Hammersley and Welsh in 1965 \cite{HW} in the context of the nearest neighbor graph of Euclidean lattices, it has been extensively studied for the last six decades in the probability literature.
 Interest in this topic is also fueled by its connection to statistical physics; FPP on Euclidean lattices is expected to belong to the so-called Kardar-Parisi-Zhang (KPZ) universality class of random growth models.
 The study of FPP in Euclidean spaces is notoriously hard; but there are a few related \emph{integrable} models in the planar setting for which the physics predictions have been verified.
 The question of universality remains out of reach.
 We refer the interested reader to \cite{ADH} for an excellent monograph on the history of the developments on FPP and \cite{Cor12} for an overview of related integrable models.

 Over the last decade or two, there has been growing interest in understanding the interplay between the randomness of the metric and the underlying background geometry.
 FPP has been studied in different background geometries, typically on Cayley graphs of finitely generated groups (see e.g.\ \cite{BT15,AG23,G24}).
 The study of FPP on Gromov hyperbolic groups was initiated in \cite{bz-tightness,benjamini-tessera} and was later continued in \cite{BM19}.
-It was shown that while in some respects FPP on hyperbolic groups exhibit similar behavior to what is known or expected in the Euclidean (more specifically planar Euclidean) case, in other respects it shows sharply contrasting behavior.
-In this paper, we continue this investigation.
+It was shown that while in some respects FPP on hyperbolic groups exhibit similar behavior to what is known or expected in the Euclidean (more specifically planar Euclidean) case, in other respects it shows sharply contrasting behavior. {We also point out the recent papers \cite{JQ25,BJQ25} where FPP is studied in more general spaces having hyperbolic properties along certain directions called Morse geodesics.}

+In this paper, we continue the investigation from \cite{BM19}.
 We focus on the study of the structure of the geodesics. {We answer a number of questions, analogs of which have been studied in the discrete Euclidean case, but so far been answered only in some planar exactly solvable models or some continuum models with additional rotational symmetries.
 As far as we are aware, our results are the first ones for FPP in a hyperbolic background geometry and are also the first ones in discrete models that are not exactly solvable.
 Our results also exhibit some qualitatively new features in the higher dimensional setting.}